LavinaSabhnani/Weather-Prediction/README.md

 <p>GCP will be used to run the models using pyspark.
 We’ll be using both datalab and ssh terminal to try and run the models.
 Our definite goal is to run Logistic regression and KNN models on the dataset.
 If we’re successfully able to do that, we would be to try running more complex model such as decision tree or random forest to learn in-depth about running machine learning model in GCP.</p>

 <h4>iv.
 Evaluating the result:</h4>
-<p>We’ll be running two models, Logistic Regression and KNN on the given dataset.
+<p>We’ll be running two models, Logistic Regression and Random Forest on the given dataset.
 In order to evaluate the result of these two model and how good are they at predicting the target variable we’ll be using different measure to calculate the effectiveness of a model such as accuracy score, recall score or its precision.
 We’ll be comparing all the values for the said models and give a result as to which model works better for the current dataset.</p>

 <h4>v.
 Steps for production model:</h4>
 <p>The models that we’ll be training on the dataset- Logistic Regression, and KNN will be deployed using DataFlow.
 The dataset will be read using BigQuery, then for every record, model prediction will be carried out, and the results are written back to BigQuery. </p>